m0xpd/4-1-Mux-for-Eurorack/README.md

 The 'X' channel of the slave unit also has potentiometers offering four voltages to its normalled inputs.

 The slave system is connected to the main system by a ribbon cable, which allows the slave multiplexer to track the switching sequence of the main controller.
 The slave unit requires an independant eurorack power cable.

+The slave multiplexer module draws 4mA from the 12V supply and 3mA from the -12V supply.

 Multiple 'slaves' can be driven by a single main system, allowing 4, 6, 8 ... channel mutiplexer systems to be constructed.